Skip to main content

 Statistical Genetics and Genomics

 Dr. Lin and his team develop statistical methods and computer programs for genetic and genomic studies.
-They are particularly interested in genome-wide association studies (GWAS), next-generation sequencing studies, and single-cell sequencing studies.
-Their current topics include genome-wide significance thresholds, association tests with whole-genome sequencing data, efficient implementation of random-effects models, integrative analysis of multi-omics data, detection limits, mediation analysis, intra-tumor heterogeneity, and pharmacogenomics.
+They are particularly interested in genome-wide association studies (GWAS), next-generation sequencing studies, and multi-omics studies.
+Their current topics include efficient implementation of random-effects models, integrative analysis of multi-omics data, spatial transcriptomics analysis, and pharmacogenomics..

 Survival Analysis